 Add Assignment into Announcements

-If you want Sakai to announce an assignment so that your site participants will be more aware of it, click the check box for Announce the open date.
+If you want Sakai to announce an assignment so that your site participants will be more aware of it, click the check box for Announce the open date, which is located beneath the text editor for the assignment's instructions.
 The assignment will appear on the worksite's announcement section.
 Note that the announcement will not be e-mailed to your site participants.

 Do this only if you are releasing your assignment right away, not if you have a delayed open date.
 The system cannot yet handle an automatic announcement for a delayed assignment open date.